gear-tech/gear/README.md

  - Programs run in Wasm VM (near-native code execution speed)
  - **Unique** :crown: : Parallelizable architecture (even greater speed)
  - **Unique** :crown: : Actor model for message-passing communications - secure, effective, clear
+ - **Unique** :crown: : Continued messaging automation, payless transactions, and other features enable the implementation of truly on-chain user-friendly dApps.
- - dApp in minutes using Gear libraries
+ - **Unique** :crown: : dApp in minutes using Gear Protocol's libraries
  - Based on Substrate

 ### Main capabilities

-Gear enables anyone to create and run any custom-logic dApp and is a go-to solution for the following types of applications:
+  - Gear Protocol enables anyone to create and run a custom-logic **decentralized programs**.
-  - **Run dApps** that support business logic of any project in the **decentralized Gear network** (such as the [Vara Network](https://vara-network.io/)).
-Upload programs to the network and interact with them.
+  - Programs can support business logic of any other projects running in the **Gear-powered network** (such as the [Vara Network](https://vara-network.io/)) and interact with them.
-  - Being a **Polkadot parachain**, Gear establishes cross-chain communications between other blockchains, allowing anyone to run a dApp in the Polkadot network in a very **cost-less** manner.
+  - Establish cross-chain communications between other Substrate-supported blockchains, allowing anyone to run a dApp in the Dotsama ecosystem in a very **cost-less** manner.
-  - Join Substrate-supported blockchains in any other platform outside Polkadot.
-  - A standalone instance running microservices, middleware, open API and more
+  - A Gear node can run as a standalone instance running microservices, middleware, open API and more.

 # Why?

 The blockchain technology launched a rapid transition from centralized, server-based internet (Web2) to decentralized, distributed one (Web3).

-Web3 introduces a new type of decentralized applications (dApps) that enable the existence of DeFi, DEX, Decentralized marketplaces, NFTs, Creators and Social Tokens.
+Web3 introduces a new type of applications (dApps) that enable the existence of decentralized Gaming, DeFi, DEX, Decentralized marketplaces, NFTs, Creators and Social Tokens.

-Smart Contract is an equivalent of a microservice which is stored on the blockchain network and is the essential building block of a decentralized application.
+Programs running on the blockchain network can serve as the equivalent of microservices, which are the essential building blocks of decentralized applications.

 Modern blockchains solve many issues of the older blockchain networks, such as:
  - Lack of scalability, low transaction speed, high transaction costs